Triple Layer Keto Coconut Cake Recipe

 - Beat whites until they form soft peaks that stick to the spoon but not all the way to stiff.
 If using your kitchen aid mixer transfer to a cold bowl.
 Set aside.

 - Mix all dry cake ingredients together in a bowl.
 Set aside (coconut flour, baking powder, salt, xanthan gum, swerve).
+Set Aside.

 - Add in liquid stevia.
 Mix well.

-- Fold in egg white.
+- Fold in egg white with a cake spatula.

 - Bake for 20 to 25 minutes at 350 degrees F. Check at twenty minutes.
 You want the cakes to be golden brown.